notTypecast/snake_game/README.md

 (Note: The snake, during and after powerup stage 2, starts splitting into boxes more and more due to the speed increase.
 I believed that that was a cool effect, so I left it in.)

+Game was developed and has only been tested on Windows.